 Breeding: Eartheaters choose a territory often in a back corner of the aquarium, and evict the other fish from that territory.

-They'll soon begin protecting and cleaning an area like the surface of flat rock, where they'll lay eggs, then the female will take the eggs into her mouth to protect them.
+They'll soon begin protecting and cleaning an area like the surface of flat rock, where they'll lay eggs.

 Click here for a lot more about breeding various tropical fish in aquariums.

 Popularity: For a long time Eartheaters have been popular aquarium fish.

 Variations: There are variations as mentioned just above.

 We have 380-aquariums with lots-and-lots of popular aquarium fish plus lots-and-lots of rare fish!